symfony/symfony-docs/contributing/code/standards.rst

 * Use camelCase, not underscores, for variable, function and method names, arguments;

-* Use underscores for option, parameter names;
+* Use underscores for option names and parameter names;

 * Use namespaces for all classes;